 Rising Air Condenses

 Rain comes down in varying intensities, so long, steady rain isn't always what you'll see.
 When a long, steady rain does happen, it's because of the location of the low pressure system in relation to a warm front.
-In the United States it's common to see a low produce long, steady rain or snow just north of a warm front.
-Warm, moist air enters the area of low pressure and is pulled up and over the cool air ahead of the front.
+In the United States it's common to see a low pressure system produce long, steady rain or snow just north of a warm front.
+Warm, moist air enters the area of low pressure and is pulled up and over the mass of cool air ahead of the warm front.
 This results in longer, steadier periods of rain or snow.

 Sciencing Video Vault